 Choose an overall design for your infographic.

-This includes choosing colors, fonts, and imagery that will appeal to your target audience and help communicate your message effectively.
+This includes choosing colors, fonts, and imagery to appeal to your target audience and help communicate your message effectively.

 Create the infographic